Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 • Using free Blogspot blog

-• Not Doing Keyword research
+• Not Doing Keyword Research

 Using Free Blogspot Blog:

-A Blogspot blog limits you to a lot of monetization features that could take your income to next level.
+A Blogspot blog limits you to a lot of monetization features that could take your income to the next level.

 So if you are blogging on a free Blogspot blog, then it is in your best interest to move to wordpress as it offers room for multiple income streams.